Lora-net/lr1110_modem_application_example/README.md

 The LR1110 modem demo application project contains several simple examples highlighting lr1110 modem features :

 Simple LoRaWAN Class A application 868/915 MHz:
--	The app joins automatically the network then sends uplinks periodically Simple GNSS example :
+-	The app joins automatically the LoRa Network server then sends uplinks periodically with the interval defined by APP_TX_DUTYCYCLE
+Simple GNSS example :
 -	The unix date in ASCII is asked to the user through a terminal, once the date is received by the modem, it executes a GNSS scan periodically according to the gnss settings defined in the application
 Simple Wi-Fi example :